 1. The Tea House, Covent Garden

-A well-known local landmark based on Neal Street in Covent Garden, with over 100 tea varieties that are served, that includes matcha, spiced, oolong, etc. Quirky Novelty teapots, matching tea sets, and quirky infusers are gorgeously placed that will make every guest drool over the experience.
+A well-known local landmark based on Neal Street in Covent Garden, with over 100 tea varieties that are served, including matcha, spiced, oolong, etc. Quirky Novelty teapots, matching tea sets, and quirky infusers are gorgeously placed that will make every guest drool over the experience.